 In essence, it is a propaganda film that dramatizes the 1905 mutiny on the eponymous ship.
 Our brave heroes, tired of eating rotten meat, revolt against their superiors.
 The people of Odessa join them in launching a peaceful protest, which quickly turns violent.

-- Baby Carriage: The earliest, most famous use of one in cinema, and thus the Trope Maker.
+- Baby Carriage: The most famous use of one in cinema, and thus the Trope Maker.
+(Not the Ur-Example, though, as a baby carriage is used for comedy in slapstick film The Curtain Pole in 1909.)

 - Based on a Great Big Lie: